quakeshack/game/README.md

 `CL.Init` will do the similar thing, but on `ClientGameAPI.Init` and `ClientGameAPI.init` while connecting to a game session.

+### Spawn Parameters

+There’s a way to store information across maps.
+This is done by Spawn Parameters.
+Classic Quake uses `SetSpawnParms`, `SetNewParms`, `SetChangeParms, `parm0..15`.

+By enabling the `CAP_SPAWNPARMS_DYNAMIC` flag, the engine will not use the classic API, but a modern API:

+* Engine can call:
+  * `saveSpawnParameters(): string` for clients
+  * `restoreSpawnParameters(data: string)` for clients

+That API will allow for more complex serialization/deserialization of spawn parameters.

 ### Game Lifecycle

 A game is limited by a map.
 Every map starts a new game.
 The engine may prepare the game state by filling `parm0` to `parm15` and calling `SetSpawnParms`.